-Role of the Project Manager | By Duncan Haughey | minute read
+Role of the Project Manager | By Duncan Haughey | Read time minutes

-- Projects must meet the agreed scope – no more, no less
+- Projects must meet the agreed scope – no more, no less.

 The triple constraint is about balancing each constraint to reach a successful conclusion.
-As the project progresses, the project manager may find that any changes impact one or more of the constraints.
-What might happen?
-Here are some examples:
+As the project progresses, the project manager may find that any changes impact any of the constraints.

 The adage, Fast – cheap – good: You can have any two, has more than a grain of truth.
 Rarely do project managers find that they have the budget to deliver top quality on time.
 More often, a project manager needs to weigh one constraint against another to reach the best result.